rehierl/node-tree-outliner/2-0-core-design/0-0-node-sequence.md

 The semantics of a node depends on its context.

 In an unordered tree, the context of a node can only contain the ancestors of a node.
-That is, because there is no guarantee that certain nodes will always be presequent to a given node.
+That is because there is no guarantee that certain nodes will always be presequent to a given node.
 The result of an algorithm, which executes operations based upon presequent siblings, is not guaranteed to be deterministic (i.e. repeated executions may yield different results).